comp-physics/PyQBMMlib/README.md

 0. Determine what moments ($i$) are required for your moment inversion algorithm
 1. Generate example moment set via a 1D distribution (e.g. Gaussian)
 2. Invert this moment set to a set of quadrature weights and nodes using the 1D methods (Wheeler, etc.)
 3. Confirm they agree with Mathematica code
+**Use testing.nb for this!**
 4. Repeat this process with a 2D distribution
     - Determine required moment pairs $(i,j)$
     - Initializing moment set using, e.g., bivariate Gaussian